OpusCapita/react-crudeditor/README.md

 ## Entity Configuration

+### Configuration Object Structure

-An object describing an entity.
+Entity Configuration is an object describing an entity.
 It has the following structure:

 ```javascript
 {